14. Multiple Regression and Model Specification

 lm(response ~ predictor1 * predictor2, data = dataset)

-When we have both continuous and categorical predictors, the formula is simply extended:
+When the model contains both continuous and categorical predictors, the formula is extended accordingly:

 lm(response ~ continuous_predictor1 + continuous_predictor2 +